Shellshock9001/Tjs-Nulls-OSCP-list-in-order-from-easy-medium-hard-insane-more-challenging-and-alphabetical/README.md

 <h2><p align="center"> Disclaimer </p></h2>
 This is not my list.
 I mereley modified to fit "my" needs.<br>
 These rankings are not absolute.
-They are ranked based off the registered users on https://www.hackthebox.com/ who have successfully captured a user or root flag and rated the difficulty.
-A veteran user may have scored the machine easy but a beginner user may have scored that same machine hard.
+They are ranked based off the registered users on https://www.hackthebox.com/ who have successfully captured a user or root flag and rated the difficulty of capturing that user or root flag.
+Example - A veteran user may have scored the machine easy but a beginner user may have scored that same machine hard.
 This is based off https://www.hackthebox.com/ ranking system alone.

 <h2><p align="center"> Credit/Acknowledgement: </p></h2>